Chocolate Fudge Cookies:

 steel (heatproof) bowl, placed over a saucepan of simmering water, stirring until smooth.
 Remove from heat and set aside

-to cool to room temperature while you make the batter.
+to cool while you make the batter.

 In the bowl of your electric